ghiscoding/excel-builder-vanilla/docs/README.md

 - Setting page headers and footers
 - Formula support
 - Insertion of pictures

-### TODO (in order of priority)

-- Better code documentation, and add actual site documentation
-- General code cleanup
-- Should be able to create a custom theme
-- Tables are done, but Pivot tables need to be done
-- Charts

 ### Why on earth would you build an excel file in JavaScript?!?!